 Dana Dion is a local artist who lives in Greenwich.
 ITC first met Dana when she and some other talented locals held an exhibition at Gallery Lane Cove.
-Dana has a new exhibition opening in March.
-Dana’s Between the Trees will open on 7 March 2017 at Art2Muse Gallery (www.art2muse.com.au) in Double Bay, Sydney, Australia and runs through to 20 March 2017.
+Dana has a new exhibition from Mid May to 28th May.
+Dana’s Nature Interpreted will open on 15 May 2018 at Art2Muse Gallery (www.art2muse.com.au) in Double Bay, Sydney, Australia.

 Dana was born in Tel Aviv, Israel and travelled back and forth between East Africa and Israel during her childhood years.
 In 1974 her family moved to Vancouver, Canada where Dana started to explore an interest in art and started to paint large-scale murals during art class at her school.
 When Dana was 18 years old, she returned to Israel for a year and then spent a year living and working in Los Angeles.
 Dana returned to Vancouver in 1980 where she owned and ran successful fitness businesses for 12 years.